Soham2974/studio/README.md

 ### Step 2: Log in to Firebase

-Log in to your Google account to connect the CLI to Firebase.
+Log in to your Google account to connect the command line to your Firebase project.

 ```bash
 firebase login